Apple to host (rumored) iPhone 15 event Sept. 12

 Apple's (AAPL) next major product event is officially scheduled for Sept.
 12. And while the company didn't let slip what it will show off, you can almost certainly expect it to be the tech giant's latest iPhone 15 and Apple Watch Series 9.

-The event, which will take place at Apple's headquarters in Cupertino, Calif., will also be live streamed starting at 1 p.m.
+The event, which will take place at Apple's headquarters in Cupertino, Calif., will also be livestreamed starting at 1 p.m.
 ET.
 The invitation for the show features a gray and blue Apple logo, potentially hinting at some new color options for the latest iPhones.

 According to 9to5Mac, the iPhone 15 Pro and iPhone 15 Pro Max will come with new titanium cases, which should help reduce the phones' weight.
 Bloomberg's Mark Gurman, meanwhile, says the the iPhone 15 and iPhone 15 Plus will get the Dynamic Island cutout found on the iPhone 14 Pro line, while the iPhone 15 Pro and Pro Max will feature a new display technology that makes the screen a hair larger by reducing the bezel that surrounds it.